Authored by Paul Rice,

 In 2018, inspired by the work in Cauca, Fair Trade Certified™ coffee farmers in Nariño voted to use their Community Development Funds to expand the project to their region.

-To date, there are 18 new water treatment plants in Cauca, with plans to construct 20 more by April 2019.
-By the time the project is completed in 2022, clean water will be available to over 11,600 households in Cauca and 15,000 in Nariño, plus all schools, community centres, and health centres in the area.
-This will directly impact over 130,000 people in these two regions with the health benefits of clean, safe drinking water.
+To date, there are 43 operational aqueducts.
+By the time the project is completed in 2022, clean water will be available to over 11,000 households in Cauca and 15,000 in Nariño, plus all schools, community centres, and health centres in the area.
+This will directly impact over 44,000 people in these two regions with the health benefits of clean, safe drinking water.

 PROMOTING THE WELLBEING OF FARMERS